huggingface/blog/how-to-train.md

 What is great is that our tokenizer is optimized for Esperanto.
 Compared to a generic tokenizer trained for English, more native words are represented by a single, unsplit token.
 We also represent sequences in a more efficient manner.
 Here on this corpus, the average length of encoded sequences is ~30% smaller as when using the pretrained GPT-2 tokenizer.

-Here's  how you can use it in `tokenizers`, including handling the RoBERTa special tokens – of course, you'll also be able to use it direcly from `transformers`.
+Here’s  how you can use it in `tokenizers`, including handling the RoBERTa special tokens – of course, you’ll also be able to use it direcly from `transformers`.

 ```python
 from tokenizers.implementations import ByteLevelBPETokenizer